-While working single parents have not been spared, there’s been a particular focus on out-of-work benefit cuts to reduce welfare spending and ‘encourage’ people into work.
-However, most non-working single parents are out of work because they are caring for very young children, studying or unable to work – they’re therefore unfairly hit by cuts which bear no relation to their intention or ability to work.
+There’s been a particular focus on out-of-work benefit cuts to reduce welfare spending and encourage people into work.
+However, most non-working single parents are out of work because they are caring for very young children, studying or unable to work.
+They’re unfairly hit by cuts which bear no relation to their intention or ability to work.

-Gingerbread supports the intention to simplify the benefit system and ensure work always pays through the introduction of Universal Credit, but we’re concerned that the government won’t deliver on these promises.
+Gingerbread supports the aim of simplifying the benefit system and ensuring work always pays through the introduction of Universal Credit, but we’re concerned that the government won’t deliver on these promises.

 Our goals for change

-Gingerbread wants to see a benefit system which is fit for purpose – one that is linked to financial and personal need, minimises the use of benefit limits or suspensions and genuinely makes work pay.
+Gingerbread wants to see a benefit system which is fit for purpose – one that is linked to financial and personal need, minimises sanctions, and genuinely makes work pay.

 Universal Credit must be reformed to ensure financial security for families.
-You can read more about our priorities for reform on our Universal Credit campaign page.
+You can read more here.

-We want to see an end to cuts in vital support as a way of ‘incentivising’ or pushing parents into work.
+We want to see an end to cuts that penalise single parent families.
 This includes reforming sanctions policy to introduce a genuine ‘yellow card’ system (where parents can receive a warning before it’s too late) and introducing exemptions to the benefit cap.

 Gingerbread also calls for improved personalised employment support – particularly improving access to higher level training courses and apprenticeships, to increase routes into more secure and longer term work.